 This practice is what it needs to be, when it needs to be.

 Here, design is not something you do, but something you use.
 The question is, for what does one use it, for who, and what+who do we have to make it happen.
 Ideally:

 all of it.

 There is no singular interest here.
-Obsessions surface unknowingly and priorities shift as they need to, yet this flow intends to shape dynamic spatial systems and assemblies - what we thought wouldn't fit, wasn't possible, wouldn't make sense, or what we weren't ready for.
+Obsessions surface unknowingly and priorities shift as they need to, yet this flow aims to synthesize disparate parts that typically exist in tension - what we thought wouldn't fit, wasn't possible, wouldn't make sense, or what we weren't ready for.

 He holds a Master of Architecture from UC Berkeley, and a Bachelor of Science in Architecture from the University at Buffalo School of Architecture and Planning.